gildas-lormeau/zip.js/BENCHMARKS.md

 node bench.js          # the head-to-head tables (compress / decompress / disk streaming)
 node bench-backends.js # the parallelism & codec-backend matrix
-node bench-codecs.js   # the codecs alone, sorted by output size deno run -A bench-7z.js # zip.js vs the 7zz CLI (also: bun bench-7z.js)
+node bench-codecs.js   # the codecs alone, sorted by output size node bench-aes.js      # the AES engines on a stored entry (also: bun / deno run -A); bench-aes.html is the browser page deno run -A bench-7z.js # zip.js vs the 7zz CLI (also: bun bench-7z.js)
 ```